Are you growing chillies or chilis? Nevermind the different spellings, there are even more shapes, sizes and colours!

 Otherwise you will disturb their roots too much and they HATE having their roots disturbed.

-If you grow chillies in seedling trays or little punnets, plant them out once they have four to six true leaves (about 5 cm tall).
+If you grow chillies in seedling trays or little punnets, plant them out once they have four to six true leaves (are about 5 cm/2 inches tall).
 If you don't, their roots will start feeling restricted and it will set them back.

 Chillies don't mind growing in bigger pots, so the timing for planting them out is not critical if you use pots.
 If you live in a cooler climate, use pots.
-Let them to grow to 10 to 15 cm.
+Let them to grow to 10 to 15 cm/4-6 inches.
 Make sure it's warm enough before you put them outside!

-Water the chillies before transplanting, so the soil doesn't fall apart when they're removed from the pot.
+Water the chillies before transplanting, so the soil doesn't fall apart when you remove them from the pot.
 Be VERY careful when removing the seedlings from their pots.

 Chillies grow in a variety of soils.
 Like most plants they grow better in rich soils and produce more fruit, but they will grow in any reasonably fertile soil and don't need any special treatment.
 If you use plenty of mulch and compost in your garden the chillies will grow just fine.